GoInterject/GoInterject.github.io/bApps/bFinancials/Reporting-Capabilities.md

 >
 >**Other/Custom**
 >
->The configuration tool lets you build and publish reports governed by account definitions, with custom parameter, row, and column definitions as well.
+>The configuration tool lets you build and publish reports governed by account definitions, with custom parameters, row, and column definitions.
 All custom configured governed reports are validated in a test process, versioned, and controlled by their governing definition so that users can trust each governed report is verified accurate and up-to-date.

 ### Transaction Reports